ben-rogerson/twin.macro/README.md

 )
 ```

-Drop some classic css with the css import:
+Or mix sass styles with the css import:

 ```js
 import tw, { css } from 'twin.macro'